Before You Buy Another AI Tool, Answer These 12 Questions

 You don’t need everyone excited.

-But you do need:
+You do need:

 - A few open‑minded people to pilot with